 - 1. Trees identified for retention shall be marked with yellow flagging tape and protected by protective barrier fencing placed no less than 10 horizontal feet from the outside edge of the trunk. - 2.
 Required fencing shall be a minimum of six feet tall supported with metal posts placed no farther than ten feet apart installed flush with the initial undisturbed grade. - 3.
 No construction activity shall occur within the tree protection zone, including, but not limited to dumping or storage of materials such as building supplies, soil, waste items, equipment, or parked vehicles.
-Response: Root protection zones exceeding these tree protection standards for retained trees are shown on submitted plans.
+Response: As shown on the submitted Tree Retention and Protection plan both of the retained trees are located on Lot 6.
+The submitted Arborist report contains additional recommendations for protection of these trees during construction.